unkiwii/eros/README.md

 ## Standard Types

 #### Number
-At the moment I will use it just like a `long double` in C. This is the only numeric type and any litteral is an object, so code like this is valid:
+At the moment we will use it just like a `long double` in C. This is the only numeric type and any literal is an object, so code like this is valid:
 ```
 Number two = 2.
 Number four = 4.